grempe/amazon-ec2/amazon-ec2/README.txt

 This 'amazon-ec2' Ruby Gem is an interface library that can be used to interact with the Amazon EC2 system using the Query API (No SOAP please...).

-For more information please visit the project homepage at: http://amazon-ec2.rubyforge.org or the EC2 website at http://aws.amazon.com/ec2
+For the most complete and up-to date README information please visit the project homepage at: http://amazon-ec2.rubyforge.org or the EC2 website at http://aws.amazon.com/ec2

 == Installation